knola/web/content/principles.md

 <p>Mistakes are easily caught and corrected.</p>

-<p>Contemporary democracies are poorly protected from bogus perceptions.
+<p>Heirloom democracies are poorly protected from bogus perceptions.
 In both elections and legislatures, voting doesn't capture rationale, so it's difficult to know if results were based on misinformation.
 Even when the reasons can be found false, repairing the law is still a long, arduous struggle.</p>

 <p>With Knola, bad decisions are easily overturned.
 Except for anonymizing input from participants, all of the raw data is perpetually publicly available.
 This includes facts and predictions provided to participants, and their detailed thoughts before and after the presentation.</p>